dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ## How we manage work

-We use Jira to manage our work and you can visit our [current board and backlog](https://switchcomm.atlassian.net/jira/software/projects/DT/boards/187/backlog) assuming you are an authenticated Dialpad employee.
+We use Jira to manage our work and you can visit the [Dialtone board and backlog](https://switchcomm.atlassian.net/jira/software/projects/DT/boards/187/backlog) assuming you are an authenticated Dialpad employee.
 Below we will define how we use our Jira board so team members and external contriubutors are all on the same page.

 ### Issue Types